46OkuMen/appareden/docs/GEM.md

 a0: Corner pixel is shifted down 32
 --
 af: Corner pixel is shifted down 47
-b0: Corner pixel is shifted down 48
 --
-bf: Corner pixel is shifted down 63
+bf: Corner pixel is shifted down some more
-c0: Moves cursor down 64 pixels AND DOESN'T WRITE
+c0: No corner pixel
-c1: Corner pixel is shifted down 255
+c1: Corner pixel is shifted down larger amounts
-c2: Corner pixel is shifted down 511
 --
 ff: " "